Firemanpl/ws2812b-automatic-on-lights/README.md

 # Automatic two led strips ws2812b.
 ## INSTRUCTIONS

 1. I used Blynk to administration of my project.
-You must create your own local server or buy energy on an official server.
+You have to create your own local server or buy energy on an official server.
 2. QR code project:
 ![QR-code](/images/qr_code.jpg)
 3. Scheme:
 ![Schemat](/images/schemat.png)
-4. Upload code to esp8266.[link to code](https://github.com/Firemanpl/ws2812b-automatic-on-lights/blob/master/src/main.cpp) You can use arduino IDE or Visiual Studio Code with platorm IO.(If you can VS code with platform IO You can copy all project and paste as new project)
+4. Upload code to esp8266.[Link to the code](https://github.com/Firemanpl/ws2812b-automatic-on-lights/blob/master/src/main.cpp) You can use arduino IDE or Visual Studio Code with platorm IO.
+(If you are going to use VS code with platform IO you can copy the whole project and paste it as a new project)

 ## You'll need: